edsu/inkdroid.org/_posts/2016-10-23-materiality-and-sociality.md

 gives way to another.
 Perhaps it's where the limits of theory are easiest to see.

-The style if very sparse and is driven by short case studies or *stories that highlight three aspects, or metaphors of materiality and sociality: semiotics, strategy and patchwork.
+The style is very sparse and is driven by short case studies or *stories* that highlight three aspects, or metaphors of materiality and sociality: semiotics, strategy and patchwork.
 For an example of this sparse style, which I really like, here's how they start out: